bartobri/no-more-secrets/README.md

 ![Screenshot](http://www.brianbarto.info/extern/images/nms/sneakers.gif)

-This project has no dependencies, but it does rely on ANSI/VT100 escape sequences to recreate the effect.
+By default, this project has no dependencies, but it does rely on ANSI/VT100 terminal escape sequences to recreate the effect.
 Most modern terminal programs support these sequences so this should not be an issue for most users.
-If yours does not, you may need to use an alternate terminal program like xTerm.
+If yours does not, this project also provides a ncurses implementation which supports non-ANSI terminals, but at the expense of losing the inline functionality (ncurses will always clear the screen prior to displaying output).

 Table of Contents
 -----------------